PiotrDob/Java_Selenium/README.md

 # Java_Selenium
-Maven project, coded in Java, using Selenium Webdriver with Jenkins CI integration
+Maven project, coded in Java, using Selenium Webdriver with Jenkins integration.